-Prior to joining UC Santa Cruz, I received an MA in Linguistics from the Hebrew University of Jerusalem, where I was supervised by Prof. Nora Boneh.
+Prior to joining UC Santa Cruz, I received an MA in Linguistics from the Hebrew University of Jerusalem, where I was supervised by Nora Boneh.

 Email: naabdelr@ucsc.edu